-The annual analysing capacity of pesticide samples in the State Pesticide Testing Laboratory is 2500 and this potential needs to be fully utilized.
+The annual analysing capacity of pesticide samples in the State Pesticic e Testing Laboratory is 2500 and this potential needs to be fully utilized.
 Insecticides Inspectors have to draw statutory samples such that all the pesticides depots within the Krishibhavan are covered.
-Assistant Directors of Agriculture (QC) should primarily focus on manufacturing and distribution / wholesale units.
+Assistant Directors of Agriculture (QC) should primarily focus on manufacturing and distribution/ Wholesale units.
 They are also required to draw samples of bio-control agents and send it to RCOF Bangalore for quality analysis.
-Deputy Directors of Agriculture (E&T) should ensure that the mandatory visits in all manufacturing units and all establishments selling the insecticides are carried out as per provisions of the Insecticides Rules, 1971 and the standing instructions of the Director of Agriculture on Government directives.
+Deputy Directors of Agriculture (E&T) should ensure that the mandatory visits in all manufacturing units and all establishments selling the insecticides are carried out as per provisions of the Insecticides Rules, 1971 and the standing instructions of the Director of Agricultur on Government directives.

-Under the Annual Plan 2018-19, Rs.
-16.00 lakh has been earmarked under Head of Account 2401-00-105-86-Plan for meeting the expenditure on drawal of samples of seeds, fertilizers and pesticides for quality analysis.
-It can be utilized for all related expenses on quality control, which her helio di adi cali car laka ogé sa i Alika sebekar may include cost of sample, cost towards containers, cloth bags, despatch of samples etc. and other miscellaneous items.
+Under the Annual Plan 2019-20 Rs.
+14.00144 lakh has been earmarked under Head of Account 2401-00-105-86-Plan for meeting the expenditure on drawal of samples of seeds, fertilizers and pesticides for quality analysis.
+It can be utilized for all related expenses on quality control, which may include cost of sample, cost towards containers, cloth bags, despatch of samples etc, and other miscellaneous items.